Tonkils/The-Spot/README.md

 {
 	int N;
-	//N represents the number of primes you would like to be printed int prime = 3;
+	int prime = 3;
-	//prime represents the number being tested for whether or not it is prime int prime_divisor;
+	int prime_divisor;
-	//prime_divisor represents the number that will test if the number is prime int next;
+	int next;
-	//This will hold the value of the upcoming prime int count = 0;
+	int count = 0;
-	//Count will keep track of how many values have been printed int displayCount = 0;
+	int displayCount = 0;
 	const int displayMax = 4;
 	cout << "Enter a number, and I will display all of the" << endl;